microsoft/pxt-arcade/docs/test/tutorials/music.md

 - :binoculars: Test your songs on the music player.

-Press the uany arrow to load your song and then press the (A) button to play.
+Press an arrow to load your song and then press the (A) button to play.

 Now try another arrow.
-Do you notice that the new songs play right over top the old ones?
+Do you notice that the new song plays right over top of the old one?
 Let's fix that.

 ```blockconfig.local